Yarra River: Settlements

-Marine ecology
+Ecology

 The river is home to several species of fish.
-In the lower reaches of the Yarra mainly southern black bream and jellyfish and in the upper reaches smaller quantities of European perch (redfin), Macquarie perch, brown trout, Murray cod and freshwater catfish.
-However almost all of the fish are contaminated with heavy metals including arsenic and not fit for human consumption.
-Dolphins have been known to venture upstream as far as South Yarra, and serve as an example of the increased salinity of the river's lower reaches.
+In the lower reaches of the Yarra, there are mainly brackish species such as the southern black bream and jellyfish, and in the upper reaches, smaller quantities of freshwater fish such as European perch (redfin), Macquarie perch, brown trout, Murray cod, and freshwater catfish can be found.
+However, almost all fish that live in the Yarra are contaminated with heavy metals including arsenic and are not fit for human consumption.

+Dolphins have been known to venture as far upstream as South Yarra, demonstrating the increased salinity of the river's lower reaches.
 Platypus are rarely seen as far downstream as Fairfield.

 Course

 Upper reaches

-The river's source is a series of swamps in the upper reaches of the Yarra Ranges National Park, directly to the west of the Mount Baw Baw plateau, a thickly forested subalpine park, which is entirely closed-off to all except the employees of Melbourne Water.
-The park features extensive stands of mountain ash, a very tall eucalypt, tree ferns, as well as patches of remnant rainforest.
+The river's source is a series of swamps in the upper reaches of the Yarra Ranges National Park, directly to the west of the Mount Baw Baw plateau.
+Mount Baw Baw is a thickly forested subalpine park which is entirely closed-off to all except the employees of Melbourne Water.
+The park features extensive stands of mountain ash (a very tall eucalypt), tree ferns, and patches of remnant rainforest.

 The Upper Yarra Dam, one of a number of dams in the Yarra Catchment that supply a large part of Melbourne's water, is the furthest upstream point on the river visible to the general public (though the dam itself is closed off).
-The first settlement the still-young river passes through is the small town of Reefton, but most of the river is surrounded by hills covered temperate forest until the timber and resort town of Warburton.
-The Woods Point Rd follows the river through this section.
+The first settlement the river passes through is the town of Reefton, but most of the river is surrounded by temperate forest-covered hills until the timber and resort town of Warburton.
+The Woods Point Road follows the river through this section.

 Downstream of Warburton, the Yarra Valley gradually opens out and farms begin to appear, including beef and dairy farms, and by the town of Woori Yallock and the river's turn north, increasingly large areas are covered by vineyards, forming the Yarra Valley wine region.
-At Healesville, the river turns west again and the stream bed becomes increasingly silty, reducing the clarity of the water, and by the commuter town of Yarra Glen it begins to take on the brownish colour that the lower reaches are known for.
+At Healesville, the river turns west again and the stream bed becomes increasingly silty, reducing the clarity of the water, and by the commuter town of Yarra Glen, it begins to take on the brownish colour that the lower reaches are known for.